Benefits for Children

 Why is this Program needed for Children?

-The percentage of children with obesity in the United States has more than tripled since the 1970s.1 Today, about one in five school-aged children (ages 6–19) are obese.10
+The percentage of children with obesity in the United States has more than tripled since the 1970s.1 Today, about one in five school-aged children (ages 6–19) is obese.9

 Childhood obesity has immediate and long-term impacts on physical, social, and emotional health.
 For example:

-• Children with obesity are bullied and teased more than their normal weight peers, and are more likely to suffer from social isolation, depression, and lower self-esteem.
+- Obese children are bullied and teased more than their peers of typical weight, and are more likely to suffer from social isolation, depression, and lower self-esteem.

-• In the long term, childhood obesity is also associated with being an obese adult, which is linked to serious conditions and diseases such as heart disease, type 2 diabetes, metabolic syndrome, and several types of cancer.24
+- In the long term, childhood obesity is also associated with being an obese adult, which is linked to severe conditions and diseases such as heart disease, type 2 diabetes, metabolic syndrome, and several types of cancer.9

 Goals of the Clap4Health!℠ Fundraiser

-• Raise funds to support your school’s/campus’ efforts to promote healthy living and the prevention of obesity, cardiovascular disease, and diabetes.
+- Raise funds to support your efforts to promote healthy living and the prevention of obesity, cardiovascular disease, and diabetes.

 What is my role as the Campus Organizer for Clap4Health!℠ ?

-• Share the vision of the program by being an active voice on campus by encouraging participation and getting the school community involved.
+- Share the program’s vision by being an active voice on campus, encouraging participation, and engaging the school community.

-• Launch this fundraising program on your campus so that students have fun while clapping and learning about healthy habits that last a lifetime!
+- Launch this fundraising program on your campus, allowing students to have fun while clapping and learning about healthy habits that last a lifetime!

-Shape Up US is a 501c3 non-profit corporation is dedicated to preventing obesity and empowering children and families to lead healthier, happier lives.
-Shape Up US provides teachers, children, parents and communities at large with educational tools to create healthy, lifelong habits to improve their overall wellness.
+Shape Up US is a 501 (c) (3) non-profit corporation dedicated to preventing obesity and empowering children and families to lead healthier, happier lives.
+Shape Up US offers teachers, children, parents, and the broader community educational tools to promote healthy, lifelong habits that enhance overall wellness.
 With a focus on cardiovascular health, physical exercise, nutrition, and mental and emotional well-being, we accomplish our mission of building healthy futures for our children through a three-pronged approach of: AWARENESS!
 EDUCATION!
 ACTION!

 Childhood Obesity: